ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 much as possible.
 On the other hand, inlining functions increases the number of local variables and the required stack space, so it cannot always be done.
-This is a fine line to thread and EOF with its cheaper relative jumps simply provides much more leeway to a fresh compiler.
+This is a fine line to tread and EOF with its cheaper relative jumps simply provides much more leeway to a fresh compiler.

 The limited stack is another big obstacle that every new project runs into.